netdata/blog/content/posts/monitor-docker-netdata.md

 ---
-title: "Monitor Docker containers with Netdata"
+title: "Docker container monitoring with Netdata"
-summary: "Use Netdata's integration with Docker to monitor the health and performance of your Docker containers in real-time."
+summary: "Use Netdata's Docker container collector to monitor the health and performance of your Docker containers in real-time."
 date: 2019-02-04
 author: "Joel Hans"
 cover: ""
-tags: ["Integrations", "Docker"]
+tags: ["Collectors", "Docker"]
 categories: []
 draft: false
 ---

+Properly monitoring the health and performance of Docker containers is an essential skill for solo developers and large teams alike.
+As your infrastructure grows in complexity, it's important to streamline every facet of the performance of your apps/services.
+Plus, it's essential that the tools you use to make those performance decisions work across teams, and allow for complex scaling architectures.

+Netdata does all that, and thanks to our Docker container collector, you can now monitor the health and performance of your Docker containers in real-time.
+With Docker container monitoring enabled, you get real-time, interactive charts showing key CPU, memory, disk I/O, and networking of entire containers.
+Plus, you can use other collectors to monitor the specific applications or services running _inside_ Docker containers.

+With these per-second metrics at your fingertips, you can get instant notifications about outages, performance hiccups, or excessive resource usage, visually identify the anomaly, and fix the root cause faster.

+![Screenshot_20200128_144036](https://user-images.githubusercontent.com/1153921/73307848-48e81000-41dc-11ea-8480-8388d5c095ca.png)

+## What is Docker?

 [Docker](https://www.docker.com/) is a virtualization platform that helps developers deploy their software in reproducible and isolated packages called containers.
 These containers have everything the software needs to run properly, including libraries, tools, and their application's source code or binaries.
-And because these packages contain everything the application needs, it runs _everywhere_, eliminating problems where code works in testing, but not production.
+And because these packages contain everything the application needs, it runs _everywhere_, isolating problems where code works in testing, but not production.

 Docker containers are a popular platform for distributing software via [Docker Hub](https://hub.docker.com), as we do for [Netdata itself](https://hub.docker.com/r/netdata/netdata).
-But perhaps more importantly, containers are now being "orchestrated" with platforms like [Kubernetes](https://kubernetes.io/) and [Docker Swarm](https://docs.docker.com/engine/swarm/).
-Properly monitoring the health and performance of Docker containers, and the apps/services you've configured them to run—is an essential skill for solo developers and large teams alike.
+But perhaps more importantly, containers are now being "orchestrated" with programs like [Docker Compose](), and platforms like [Kubernetes](https://kubernetes.io/) and [Docker Swarm](https://docs.docker.com/engine/swarm/).
+DevOps teams also use containers to orchestrate their microservices architectures, making them a fundamental component of scalable deployments.

-Thanks to our integration, monitoring the CPU, memory, disk I/O, and networking of Docker containers with Netdata is a painless process with powerful outcomes.

-![Screenshot_20200128_144036](https://user-images.githubusercontent.com/1153921/73307848-48e81000-41dc-11ea-8480-8388d5c095ca.png)

-## How Docker container monitoring with Netdata works
+## How Netdata monitors Docker containers

-Netdata uses control groups—most often referred to as **[cgroups](http://man7.org/linux/man-pages/man7/cgroups.7.html)**—to monitor Docker containers. cgroups is a Linux kernel feature that limits and tracks the resource usage of a collection of processes.
+Netdata uses control groups—most often referred to as **[cgroups](https://docs.netdata.cloud/collectors/cgroups.plugin/#cgroupsplugin)**—to monitor Docker containers. cgroups is a Linux kernel feature that limits and tracks the resource usage of a collection of processes.
 When you combine resource limits with process isolation (thanks, namespaces!), you get what we commonly refer to as containers.

 Linux uses virtual files, usually placed at `/sys/fs/cgroup/`, to report the existing containers and their resource usage.
 Netdata scans these files/directories every few seconds (configurable via `check for new cgroups every` in